tblobaum/thenewworldpost.com/_posts/thomas/2022-03-01-the-university-of-nebraska-supports-fascists-who-are-sterilizing-billions-of-people.markdown

 More specifically, the weapon of the Blackshirts is GMO Corn, and all GMO foods.
 These foods have trace amounts of the herbicide glyphosate on them.
 Some of the herbicide can be washed off, however, it is similar to a kool-aid stain on a carpet.
 Glyphosate is a cousin to Sarin Nerve Gas and VX nerve gas and even trace amounts of it damage the cells in the body which happens when they replicate.
 What ends up happening is the glyphosate targets the male reproductive organs more than anywhere else because that’s where the highest number of cellular divisions takes place.
 The Nebraska Blackshirts are exterminating the commoners of the West with chemical castration.
 Switching everyone to organic overnight isnt possible even if the President of the United States of America wants to sign an executive order.
 What will happen at some point is a big rush to organic food stores.
 And that's why Jeff Bezos bought Whole Foods for $14 billion in 2017.

+<a href="https://www.cnbc.com/2020/02/10/gmos-grantham-warns-only-the-rich-will-be-able-to-have-kids-due-to-chemical-toxicity.html" data-iframely-url></a>

-If that wasn't enough the football team also has the same color scheme as Nazi Germany.
+The football team has the same color scheme as Nazi Germany.
 And here's more: Nebraska is one of the most ethnically German states in America.

 The school has a fake story they label as the "official history" that they share with the community that explains the "history" of the blackshirts.
 The "official history" is a load of bullsh*t.
 You can find the real story if you keep reading.